cloud-gov/cg-site/content/docs/apps/experimental/private-egress.md

 **Note**: At this time, only IKEv1 key exchange is supported, so make sure that your VPN endpoint supports this.

 To use this service, you must have an internet-routable IP address to use as the endpoint for the connection.
-If you have a firewall in place between the internet and your endpoint, then you will have to open both ingress and egress on UDP port 500 and TCP/IP port 50 to enable the connection.
-If you are also using NAT behind your firewall, you will also have to enable UDP 4500.
+If you have a firewall in place between the internet and your endpoint, then you will have to open both ingress and egress on UDP port 500 and ESP (IP Protocol 50) to enable the connection.
+If you are also using NAT behind your firewall, you will also have to enable UDP port 4500.

 ### How to set up a dedicated pool of hosts connected to your organization